hpigot/hpigot.github.io/_posts/2019-09-01-clubupdate.md

 Students entering the car or solar project group for the first time will have seen the projects done by other students, possibly multiple times, at the semester-end exhibitions.
 Even though groups are encouraged to put a new twist on their projects, the underlying theme is still repeated taking some of the excitement out of it for the new students.

 Starting in May 2020, we'll try a new approach.
 Each semester, only one of the car and solar project will occur.
 They will alternate semester to semester to help space out the students' exposure to them.
-The second project occuring each semester will be a new project previously developed by the open project groups.
+The second project occurring each semester will be a new project previously developed by the open project groups.
 In these groups, the most experienced members in the club come up with a new project independently.
 So, the new schedule will look like this:

 [new project schedule](clubstructure/)